Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Related Work and Conceptual Background

-Their second paper \citep{urchs2025taz2024fullanalysinggermannewspapers} scales this analysis to a large newspaper corpus (\texttt{taz2024full}) with over 1.8 million articles published between 1980 and 2024.
-It adapts the actor-level pipeline for German, replacing the English sentiment model with a BERT-based classifier trained on German news, and introduces additional markers for gender-neutral language and generic masculine usage.
-The analysis aggregates actor-based metrics by year, enabling the study of historical shifts in gender representation and framing.
+The second paper scales this analysis to the \texttt{taz2024full} corpus (1.8M German newspaper articles, 1980–2024).
+It adapts the pipeline for German, replaces the sentiment model with a BERT-based classifier trained on German news, and adds markers for gender-neutral language and generic masculine usage.
+Actor-level metrics are aggregated by year, enabling longitudinal analysis of representation and framing.
+Additional features include:

-Beyond the metrics introduced in the earlier paper, the \texttt{taz2024full} version adds: \begin{itemize} \item \textbf{Generic masculine detection}: Flags texts using the German generic masculine form. \item \textbf{Gender-neutral language detection}: Identifies inclusive writing styles such as gender colons or stars (e.g., \textit{Lehrer:innen}). \item \textbf{PMI adjectives}: Extracts the ten adjectives with the highest Pointwise Mutual Information (PMI) per actor, providing insights into recurring descriptive patterns. \item \textbf{Yearly aggregation}: Metrics are aggregated per year to enable longitudinal analysis of shifts in gendered representation and framing. \item \textbf{Yearly report generation}: All extracted metrics are compiled into a structured, human-readable report for each year. \end{itemize}
+Beyond the metrics introduced in the earlier paper, the \texttt{taz2024full} version adds: \begin{compactitem} \item \textbf{Generic masculine detection}: Flags texts using the German generic masculine form. \item \textbf{Gender-neutral language detection}: Identifies inclusive writing styles such as gender colons or stars (e.g., \textit{Lehrer:innen}). \item \textbf{PMI adjectives}: Extracts the ten adjectives with the highest Pointwise Mutual Information (PMI) per actor, providing insights into recurring descriptive patterns. \item \textbf{Yearly aggregation}: Metrics are aggregated per year to enable longitudinal analysis of shifts in gendered representation and framing. \item \textbf{Yearly report generation}: All extracted metrics are compiled into a structured, human-readable report for each year. \end{compactitem}

-However, the approach remains purely descriptive and diagnostic: No mechanism is implemented for correcting or filtering the corpus based on the findings.
-Our work extends the work from both papers \textit{substantially} in depth and scope.
-We expand the actor-level analysis with new discrimination detection metrics and integrate the pipeline into a two-stage exclusion framework.
+This approach, however, remains purely descriptive.
+Our work extends it substantially: we introduce new actor-level discrimination metrics and integrate a two-stage exclusion framework to move from diagnosis to corpus correction.